Jaguar XJ (X350): X358 (2007 facelift)

-The facelifted X350 debuted in February 2007 for the model year 2008 with a revised front grille and front bumper assembly featuring a prominent lower grille.
+The facelifted X350 debuted in February 2007 for the 2008 model year with a revised front grille and front bumper assembly featuring a prominent lower grille.
 A Jaguar emblem within the grille replaced the previous bonnet-mounted ornament.

 The front lights were revised and door mirrors incorporated side repeaters.
 The front wings had prominent faux side vents, and the side sills, rear bumper, and taillights were revised.
 The interior featured redesigned front seats.